department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/word-list.md

 - can vs. may: Use "can" when meaning the ability or power to do something; use "may" when meaning the permission to do it.
 - caregiver (not caretaker)
 - Certificate of Release or Discharge from Active Duty (DD214) **[@Beth, Danielle - not sure what this entry means...?
-Also, should discuss as part of larger forms topic -- See VA forms/Form names section.]**
+Also, should discuss as part of larger forms topic -- See VA forms/Form names section.
+Beth says: These are all ways to refer to the DD214 document.
+That said, It think this entry is on the old side, and since it was added to the style guide, we've landed on mostly just saying DD214 or "discharge papers" since all Veterans are familiar with those terms.
+Also, DD214 doesn't need to be defined.
+It's the most basic of items that all Veterans have.
-- certifying official (as in VA certifying official) **[@Beth, Danielle - not sure what this entry means...?]**
+- certifying official (as in VA certifying official) **[@Beth, Danielle - not sure what this entry means...?
+Beth says: I see that we use this term in reference to education benefits and the person at your school who interacts with VA to verify benefits and fill out forms on your behalf.
+Not sure we need this entry--I probably added it because it's a term VA uses--rather than, say, "registrar" which isn't true at all schools.
+Sometimes the certifying official is in the registrar's office, but not always.
+Here are the pages where I see we use it: https://www.va.gov/education/about-gi-bill-benefits/how-to-use-benefits/study-at-foreign-schools/ and https://www.va.gov/education/opt-out-information-sharing/]**
 - Character of Discharge review process **[@Beth, Danielle - ditto ^]**
 - character of service (more casually referred to as "type of service"): This is a "block" or box on the VA Form DD214 that states one of the following: honorable, general/under honorable conditions, under other than honorable conditions, uncharacterized, or bad conduct.
 - chronic: Use "long-lasting" or when needed, "illness that lasts for a long time."